-Even within the detached and semi-detached markets you’ll find a large price range.
-We’ve seen small “condo alternative” houses that have one or two bedrooms for around $700,000 to $800,000.
+Even within the detached and semi-detached markets, you’ll find a large price range.
+We’ve seen small “condo alternative” houses that have one or two bedrooms go for around:

 Obviously there are property taxes and other living expenses that come with being a homeowner, but you can use our mortgage calculator to help you determine what your financial gains could be or just give us a call to discuss your options.

 Now that you know everything about detached homes and semi-detached homes – next step is to evaluate what you really want.
 What’s your lifestyle like – what property type do you think fits your lifestyle?
 How are you positioned on the financial side of things?
 Below are some great resources to help you answer these questions and progress on your journey towards becoming a home-owner.
 If you need something more personalized, feel free to book a call and my team would be happy to help!

 Reno vs Ready: Your New Home Purchase